 This handbook has been prepared to introduce you to employment at Arkansas State University Mid-South (ASU Mid-South).
-Please read this handbook carefully.
-One of your first responsibilities is to be familiar with its contents.
-This handbook outlines ASU Mid-South's policies and campus operating procedures; however, it is impossible to anticipate every employment situation which may arise.
-This manual is only a summary, so please contact your supervisor or the Director of Human Resources if you have any questions.
+Its purpose is to explain the responsibilities and privileges of employment at ASU Mid-South and to provide a condensed overview of the college's policies and procedures, which employees are required to follow.
+However, it is impossible to anticipate every employment situation which may arise.
+Please contact your supervisor or the Director of Human Resources if you have any questions.